stackforge/openstack-sdk-php/README.md

 * Authenticate your application to the HP Cloud.
 * Interact with Object Storage (aka Swift).
 * Interact with CDN service (Content Delivery Network).

-* Interact with our relational database (DBaaS and MySQL compatible)
+Previously this library could be used to interact with our relational database (DBaaS and MySQL compatible).
+The API has changed and the bindings do not currently support this feature.

 Coming soon: